mosaicnetworks/evm-lite-cli/README.md

-    accounts create [options]            Creates an encrypted keypair locally accounts get [options] [address]     Fetches account details from a connected node accounts list [options]              List all accounts in the local keystore directory accounts update [options] [address]  Update passphrase for a local account. config view [options]                Output current configuration file config set [options]                 Set values of the configuration inside the data directory. poa check [options] [address]        Check whether an address is on the whitelist poa whitelist [options]              List whitelist entries for a connected node poa nomineelist [options]            List nominees for the connected node poa nominate [options] [address]     Nominate an address to proceed to election poa vote [options] [address]         Vote for an nominee currently in election. clear                                Clears interactive mode console output.
+    accounts create [options]            Creates an encrypted keypair locally accounts get [options] [address]     Fetches account details from a connected node accounts list [options]              List all accounts in the local keystore directory accounts update [options] [address]  Update passphrase for a local account config view [options]                Output current configuration file config set [options]                 Set values of the configuration inside the data directory poa check [options] [address]        Check whether an address is on the whitelist poa whitelist [options]              List whitelist entries for a connected node poa nomineelist [options]            List nominees for the connected node poa nominate [options] [address]     Nominate an address to proceed to election poa vote [options] [address]         Vote for an nominee currently in election poa info [options]                   Display Proof of Authority information clear                                Clears interactive mode console output
     info [options]                       Displays information about node
-    version                              Creates an encrypted keypair locally.
+    version                              Displays current version of cli
-    transfer [options]                   Initiate a transfer of token(s) to an address.
+    transfer [options]                   Initiate a transfer of token(s) to an address
 ```